Famous for its high quality of life, Iceland offers all international students free university tuition, regardless of EU

 As an international student (of both EU/EEA and non-EU/EEA countries), you won't be charged tuition fees at Iceland's public universities, but you'll be required to pay an annual admin fee of ISK 75,000 (around £454).

 Don't forget to factor living costs into your budget.
 Iceland is an expensive country to live in.
 Expatistan estimates the monthly cost of living in Reykjavik to be ISK 410,475 (£2,486) per month to live comfortably in the capital.
-Bear in mind that this figure will vary depending on your lifestyle, and living further afield will generally be cheaper.
+Bear in mind that the majority of this figure will be rent, and living further afield will generally be cheaper.

 Funding to study in Iceland

 Rannís, the Icelandic Centre for Research, offers postgraduate scholarships.
 The Icelandic Research Fund (IRF) provides funding for research students, while the Icelandic Student Innovation Fund (ISIF) supports Bachelors and Masters level students through summer research projects.
 IRF funding is mostly aimed at PhD students, but Masters students are also welcome to apply.

 You could take on a part-time job alongside your studies for some extra spending money.
 If you're a non-EU/EEA student, including those from the UK, to do this you'll need the appropriate work permit.